 How Wire Size Lowers Welding Costs

-The right wire diameter doesn’t just improve weld quality; it also cuts production costs by reducing spatter, cleanup, and rework.
+The right wire diameter does more than improve weld quality.
+It can also cut production costs by reducing spatter, cleanup, and rework.
 You gain control when you match wire size to the joint, material, and process.
-The correct size keeps arc stability high, supports the needed deposition rate, and lifts welding efficiency without wasting motion or filler.

 The right wire diameter improves weld quality while reducing spatter, cleanup, and costly rework.